ouvroir/icofom2021/src/publications/icofom2021-karine-duhamel.md

 attention to the words, actions, and behaviours that exist on the surface.
-These words, actions, and behaviours, however, also tell us something about the attitudes, beliefs, and contexts that run below the surface and that function as a "deeper level force" in shaping the ways of knowing and being that may be present in relationships.
+These words, actions, and behaviours, however, also tell us something about the attitudes, beliefs, and contexts that run below the surface and that function as a “deeper level force” in shaping the ways of knowing and being that may be present in relationships.

 Confronting the deeper level forces at work within the museum field is a